sandy366/LearnAI-KnowledgeMiningBootcamp/resources/instructor-notes/README.md

     + Datasources updated in different times
     + Each product or region requires different schedules
   + Multiple Skillsets
+    + Partition the data in 2: images and not images, to save processing time and money with specific skillset for each type of data.
     + VIVINO/CREDIT/Logistics/Other custom skillset with a different schedule update - "runs once a day"

 + Sizing discussion: [Tier](https://azure.microsoft.com/en-us/pricing/details/search/) x [SLA](https://azure.microsoft.com/en-us/support/legal/sla/search/v1_0/), Units.
 For SLA is required 2 or more copies.
-Basic tear limit is 2 GB, Standard has 300 GB total.
+Basic tear limit is 2 GB, Standard has 300 GB total. **Also, it is required at least Basic tear to have replicas.
+And the replica can be located in the Brazil South region, reducing latency for South America clients.**

 + Skills
   + Text Skills